Skip to main content

 West Helena

-Cashion is a full-time farmer, growing rice, corn and soybeans on 6,700 acres in Phillips County.
-He holds a Bachelor’s Degree in Agribusiness Management from the University of Arkansas.
+Cashion is a full-time farmer, growing rice, corn, soybeans and wheat on approximately 6,500 acres in Phillips County and runs the day-to-day operations of his family farm alongside his uncle.
+He and his wife are raising their four children on the farm.
+He earned a Bachelor’s Degree in Agribusiness Management from the University of Arkansas.
 Cashion served as Board President for the Helena Country Club from 2017-2018 and served on the Phillips County Chamber of Commerce Board from 2020-2023.
 Cashion is a current member of the Farm Credit Mid-America Advocate Council.

 Travis Senter II